Continental Baths

-He then began showcasing live acts which were the launching points for Bette Midler, Barry Manilow, Melissa Manchester, Ellen Greene, Labelle, The Manhattan Transfer, Jane Olivor, Wayland Flowers and Peter Allen.
-The act most associated with the bath was Midler who was accompanied by Manilow on the piano.
-Midler debuted her song Friends at the bath and later recorded an album entitled Bathhouse Betty.
+He then began showcasing live acts which were the launching points for Bette Midler, Barry Manilow, Melissa Manchester, Ellen Greene, Labelle, The Manhattan Transfer, Jane Olivor, Melba Moore, Liz Torres, Wayland Flowers, Nell Carter and Peter Allen.
+The act most associated with the bathhouse was Midler who was accompanied by Manilow on the piano.
+Midler debuted her song "Friends" at the bathhouse and later recorded an album entitled Bathhouse Betty.
 The performances were actually open to the public and not just bath patrons.
-The gay crowd dwindled because they didn't like the public in the bath and felt they were being gawked at.
-Ostorow cancelled the live performances in 1974 before closing the bath in 1976.
+The gay crowd dwindled because they didn't like the public in the bathhouse and felt they were being gawked at.
+Ostrow cancelled the live performances in 1974 before closing the baths in 1976.

 It re-opened as the straight swingers venue Plato's Retreat in 1977.

 Facilities

 The features of this bathhouse included a small disco dance floor, a cabaret lounge with a baby grand piano (both only feet from a narrow "Olympia blue" swimming pool), sauna rooms, bunk beds in public areas, and tiny rooms as one would find in any gay bathhouse.
 The facility had the capacity to serve nearly 1,000 men, 24 hours a day.

 One gay guide from the 1970s described the Continental Baths as a place that "revolutionized the bath scene in New York City."

 Some features of the Continental Bathhouse included a warning system that tipped off patrons when police arrived.
 There was a weekly STD clinic, a supply of A200 (a lice-killing shampoo) in the showers, a mouthwash dispenser, and K-Y Jelly in the candy vending machine.

 The documentary film Continental by Malcolm Ingram covers the height of the club's popularity through the early 1970s.